EclipseCN/PhenoBERT/README.md

 #### GUI application

-For users who are not comfortable with command line tools, we also provide GUI annotation applications.
+For users who are not familiar with command line tools, we also provide GUI annotation applications.

 Simply use